Lucifer-999/Ansible-Harden/Readme.md

 This repo contains the task given by RedCarpet Team for the Internship Cyber Security position.
 The task consisted of the following: https://pastebin.com/nve7g3ht

-This ReadMe file will guide you to complete the said task
+This ReadMe file will guide you to complete the said task along with the information about the playbook functions.

 # Table of Contents
 * [Create a AWS cloud Account](#create-a-aws-cloud-account)